kintrix007/nlg-school-timetable-bot/README.md

 ```
 - You need to always follow the format `"HH:MM"` for the start time.
 - The length can be any whole number, this tells the length of the lesson in minutes.
 - The elective just signifies whether or not a class is elective.
-Can be ignored completely, and just always set to `false` (recommended)
+Can be ignored completely, and just set to `false` (recommended)

 ~~TO DO: Finish writing this...~~